For busy home cooks who are tired of wasting food

 is lying to you.

-It tells you to buy 2 tablespoons of parsley.
-The store sells whole bunches.
-It tells you to use green onions.
-The ones you bought last Tuesday are already slimy.
-It hands you a pretty meal plan that wastes your time, wastes your money, and leaves you feeling guilty about the food rotting in the back of your fridge.
+It hands you a pretty plan that wastes your time, your money, and the food rotting in the back of your fridge.

 Pinterest boards.
 Meal planning apps.
 That cookbook your sister swore by.
 The subscription box.
 The whiteboard on the fridge.

-You start strong every January.
 By February, the fridge is back to wilted spinach and a jar of pesto you can't remember buying.
-By March, you're ordering takeout on Thursday because you're too tired to figure out what to do with the chicken thighs left over from the bulk pack you bought Monday — and you're not even sure you should eat.
+By March, you're ordering takeout on Thursday because you're too tired to figure out what to do with the leftover chicken thighs.

 You don't need more recipes.
 You're drowning in recipes.